Last Updated: May 2026 | Author: Robert

 Phase 7: Crowdfunding Without Losing Benefits (Help Hope Live)

-If you are on SSI (Supplemental Security Income) or Medicaid, raising $2,000 on GoFundMe can be a disaster.
-The government counts that money as “Income” or “Assets.”
+You might be thinking, “I’ll just start a GoFundMe.”
+STOP.
+If you are on SSI or Medicaid, raising $2,000 on GoFundMe counts as “Income” or “Assets.”
+You could lose your monthly check and health insurance.

 The Solution: Help Hope Live